 Now, this might depend on the edition you go with – as some players reported the need to break the shoe’s outsole in before they experience actually solid grip.
 Something to keep in mind, just in case.

-I find these to be one of the top dogs for outdoors and indoors, as the classic herringbone pattern looks very reliable, and the grooves and just dense enough not to collect dust so much.
+I find these to be one of the top dogs for outdoors and indoors, as the classic herringbone pattern looks very reliable, and the grooves are just dense enough not to collect dust so much.

 I’d still look for a solid, non-translucent outsole if you’re aiming for 100% outdoor play, for maximum durability.